tatyquebralayout/analuxsite/README.md

 The built files will be in the `dist` directory.

+### Available Scripts

+In the project directory, you can run:

+- `npm run dev`: Runs the app in development mode.
+- `npm run build`: Builds the app for production to the `dist` folder.
+- `npm run render-build`: Custom build script, possibly for a specific hosting service like Render.
+- `npm run start`: Serves the production build from the `dist` folder.
+- `npm run lint`: Lints the project files using ESLint.
+- `npm run preview`: Serves the production build locally for preview.
+- `npm run test`: Runs tests using Vitest.
+- `npm run test:ui`: Runs tests with the Vitest UI.
+- `npm run coverage`: Generates a test coverage report.

 ## Deployment

 The website is deployed on Netlify.
 You can deploy your own version by: